CAFapi/querybuilder/README.md

                         { "COLLECTION_STATUS", new List<string>() { "CONTENT" } },
                         { "FILE_PATH", new List<string>() { "//alpha-agent04/EnronData/Deleted Items/Time exc_kv515.msg" } },
                         { "REPOSITORY_ID", new List<string>() { "101" } },
-                        { "TITLE", new List<string>() { "Time exceptions for period from Feb 1st thru Feb 15th--PLEASE EMAIL"
-                        + " SUZANNE ADAMS" } },
+                        { "TITLE", new List<string>() {
+                            "Time exceptions for period from Feb 1st thru Feb 15th--PLEASE EMAIL SUZANNE ADAMS" } }, { "CONTENT", new List<string>() {
-                        { "CONTENT", new List<string>() { "PLEASE EMAIL YOUR TIME EXCEPTIONS TO SUZANNE ADAMS FOR THE "
+                            "PLEASE EMAIL YOUR TIME EXCEPTIONS TO SUZANNE ADAMS FOR THE ABOVE-REFERENCED TIME PERIOD.  "
-                        + "ABOVE-REFERENCED TIME PERIOD.
-SHE WILL BE TAKING CARE OF THEM--YOU HAVE CHANGED COST "
-                        + "CENTERS--YOU ARE NOW IN COST CENTER 105654.  " +
+                        + "SHE WILL BE TAKING CARE OF THEM--YOU HAVE CHANGED COST CENTERS--YOU ARE NOW IN COST CENTER 105654.  "
-                        "SINCE SHE WILL HAVE QUITE A FEW THIS TIME, PLEASE GET THEM TO HER AS SOON AS YOU CAN.\n\n" + "Joanne Rozycki\nSenior Administrative Assistant\nEnron North America Corp."
+                        + "SINCE SHE WILL HAVE QUITE A FEW THIS TIME, PLEASE GET THEM TO HER AS SOON AS YOU CAN. " } }
-                        + "1400 Smith Street, EB3880D\nHouston, TX  77002\n"
-                        + "Phone:  (713) 853-5968     Fax:      (713) 646-3490\n"
-                        + "Email:   joanne.rozycki@enron.com" } }
                     }
                 },
                 {